Chester75321/GenEpi/README.md

 ## Interpreting the Results
 ### The main table
 GenEpi will automatically generate three folders (snpSubsets, singleGeneResult, crossGeneResult) beside your .GEN file.
-You could go to **crossGeneResult** directly to obtain your main table for episatasis in **Result.csv**.
+You could go to the folder **crossGeneResult** directly to obtain your main table for episatasis in **Result.csv**.

 | RSID                        | -Log<sub>10</sub>(&chi;<sup>2</sup> p-value) | Odds Ratio | Genotype Frequency | Gene Symbol |
 |-----------------------------|---------------------------------------------:|-----------:|-------------------:|-------------|